iohkedu/cardano-education-program/lace-course/02-lesson/02-Installing-and-setting-up-Lace.md

 ![Enter recovery phrase](https://github.com/iohkedu/cardano-education-program/blob/lace-course/images/2/02-02-04.png)

-When typing in the recovery phrase words, use the Tab key to autocomplete a single word.
+When typing in the recovery phrase words, use the **Tab** key to autocomplete a single word.
 As mentioned in the [*Key generation for wallets*](https://github.com/iohkedu/cardano-education-program/blob/lace-course/lace-course/01-lessons/01-Introduction-to-blockchain-and-wallets.md#15-key-generation-for-wallets) section, the first four letters unambiguously define a seed word.
 After entering the last word, Lace will check if the last word, which contains the checksum of previously input data, is correct.
 Then, click **Next** and the wallet setup window appears.

 ![Wallet name and password](https://github.com/iohkedu/cardano-education-program/blob/lace-course/images/2/02-02-05.png)

-Now you need to create a password.
+You can set a wallet name and you will need to create a password.
 When entering the password, a progress bar will appear to indicate its strength.
 If the password is too weak, Lace will not allow you to set up your wallet.
 The password must then be reentered.
 After that, you can click **Open wallet**, and the main page of the Lace wallet will appear.

 ![Tokens welcome screen](https://github.com/iohkedu/cardano-education-program/blob/lace-course/images/2/02-02-06.png)